ilg-archived/arm-none-eabi-gcc/README.md

 The build scripts are part of the separate project [gnu-mcu-eclipse/arm-none-eabi-gcc-build](https://github.com/gnu-mcu-eclipse/arm-none-eabi-gcc-build).

 There are no source files, the build script use the _Source Invariant_ archive provided by ARM.

+## Publish

+The procedure used to publish the binaries is documented in a [separate](PUBLISH.md) page.